asonnens/Wing_Biometrics_2015/Wing_Biometrics_readme.txt

 	Script used for optimizing settings on 'svm', 'knn', and 'randomForest' These parameters were applied in Wing_Biometrics_2014.r

+Availability and Requirements:

-These scripts were both written for R version 3.1.0
-R packages used include:
-plyr package (V.1.8.1)
+These scripts were both written for R version 3.1.0, which is available at http://www.r-project.org/ R packages used include: plyr package (V.1.8.1)
 MASS package (V. 7.3-33)